There's quite a lot of poetry for children around but it can be surprisingly hard to find really good poems to share with children.

 For example, imagine describing a playground swing to someone: what it looks like and how it feels to swing backwards and forwards.
 The person you're talking to would probably understand but would he or she really get a sense of the excitement and freedom a child feels on a swing?

 Now, take a moment to read Robert Louis Stevenson's short poem The Swing.
-The poem communicates so much more than any mere description could: the joy, the wonder, the fun a small child feels when he or she swings high up into the air.
+The poem communicates so much more than just a basic description could.
+It manages to communicate the joy, the wonder and the fun a small child feels when he or she swings high up into the air.

 Pretty amazing, really.